 Step 2: Data Preparation

 There are a couple of things to be kept in mind in terms of preparing the data.
 They are:

 - Compression: Compression of files stored in the S3 bucket is highly recommended, especially for bigger data sets, to help with the smooth and faster transfer of data.
 Any of the following compression methods can be used:

 - raw deflate

-- File Format – Ensure the file format of the data files to be loaded matches with a file format from the table below –
+- File Format: Ensure the file format of the data files to be loaded matches with the file format from the table below –

 |Delimited (CSV, TSV, etc.)||JSON|